 Any projects you are most proud of and why?

-“When Ant and Dec Meet The Prince: 40 years of The Prince’s Trust” – The great thing about this film is that we were making a new and exciting type of royal film.
-Ant and Dec are irreverent and charming, allowing us to get closer to the man underneath the title.
-Prince Charles revealed himself to be funny, shy and compassionate.
-It was a projects full of very different elements: the kids the charity helps, royal interviews and comedy with Ant and Dec.
-The challenge was to make it a unified and enjoyable watch – we pulled it off.
+“When Ant and Dec Meet The Prince: 40 years of The Prince’s Trust” – This film was a new and exciting type of royal film.
+Ant and Dec are irreverent and charming, allowing us to get closer to the man underneath the title, Prince Charles.
+The film had differing elements that needed to be woven together, royal interviews, the charity and comedy with Ant and Dec.
+The challenge was to make it a unified and enjoyable watch.
+It had 14 million viewers.

-“What Do Artists Do All Day – Polly Morgan” – This is a delightful film in which Polly Morgan takes us into her strange and wonderful world of modern day taxidermy in her own words.
+“What Do Artists Do All Day – Polly Morgan” – This film takes us into her strange and wonderful world of Polly Morgan and her take on taxidermy, in her own words.
 I made the film gentle, quirky and at times dark, reflecting the artist and her work.

 Biggest lessons in life and work